London School of Economics and Political Science, University of London

 I hold research visiting positions at the London School of Economics (UK), at the University of Pittsburgh (USA), at the University of Southern California (USA), at the CNRS LAMSADE Laboratory in Paris (France), at the Faculty of Geo-Information Science and Earth Observation – ITC of the University of Twente in Enschede (The Netherlands), at the Institute of Mathematical Sciences of Madrid (ICMAT, Spain), at the University of Adger (Grimstad, Norway) and at the Systems Analysis Laboratory in Aalto University in Helsinki (Finland).
 Moreover, I hold invited teaching positions at the Blavatnik School of Government of the University of Oxford (UK), at Ecole Centrale Paris (France) and at the University of Trento (Italy).

-James Ker-Lindsay is Professor of Politics and Policy at St Mary's University, Twickenham, London.
-He is also Senior Visiting Fellow at the European Institute, London School of Economics and Political Science and Research Associate at the Centre for International Studies, Department of Politics and International Relations, University of Oxford.
+James Ker-Lindsay is Senior Visiting Fellow at the European Institute, London School of Economics and Political Science and Research Associate at the Centre for International Studies, Department of Politics and International Relations, University of Oxford.
 His work focuses on conflict, peace and security in South East Europe (Balkans, Greece, Turkey and Cyprus), EU enlargement, and secession and recognition in international politics.

 He is the author/editor of twelve books, including: The Foreign Policy of Counter Secession: Preventing the Recognition of Contested States (Oxford University Press); The Cyprus Problem: What Everyone Needs to Know (Oxford University Press); Kosovo: The Path to Contested Statehood in the Balkans (I.B.Tauris); Crisis and Conciliation: A Year of Rapprochement between Greece and Turkey (I.B.Tauris); EU Accession and UN Peacemaking in Cyprus (Palgrave Macmillan).
-He has also published in many leading journals, including Survival, International Affairs, Journal of Common Market Studies and Cambridge Review of International Affairs.
+He has also published in many leading journals, including Survival, International Affairs, Cambridge Review of International Affairs and the Journal of Common Market Studies.